 interaction history, appears on the right side.
 Agents can use the context panel to toggle between customer context and apps.

 If your account includes a help center, agents can also use the Knowledge panel to search, link, and quote your help center content in tickets.

-If your account has side conversations enabled, agents can also use the context panel to create and manage side conversations on a ticket.
+If your account has custom objects activated, agents can also use the context panel to preview custom object records related to the ticket.

 - To be compatible with messaging and chats and provide a more natural conversation flow, ticket comments are arranged from oldest to newest, with the newest comments at the bottom.